simurgh9/fractalsetc/README.md

 Not much is needed to interact with this project.
 Some programming experience and a good sense of vanilla [Model View Control][5] architecture is enough.
 While it may be beneficial to already be familiar with Reactjs & Javascript, as long as you have some other programming experience this is not a bad place to start as this project was my attempt at learning and practising Javascript with Reactjs.

-## Add a Fractal
+## Add a Figure

 I made this keeping fractals in mind but realised it could be used to draw other interesting mathematical figures and interact with them.
-In any event, if you have a certain [fractal][6] in mind that you'd like to add to the site, you can do that as shown below.
+In any event, if you have a certain [fractal][6] or any other mathematical figure in mind that you'd like to add to the site, you can do that as shown below.

 I am assuming you know how to work git and get a copy of the project.
 Please do not forget to resolve the dependencies by running `npm install` in the project.
 Once you have everything set up, you may start the development server by running [`npm start`][7] in the project.